 Why Marry In Church?

 A church is so much more than simply a venue for your special day.
-Weddings in our churches are memorable and joyful occasions, made more so by the beauty of the surroundings, and by the fact that they are part of a Christian tradition stretching back centuries.
+Weddings in our churches are memorable and joyful occasions lasting around an hour, made more joyous by the beauty of the surroundings, the music and by the fact that they are part of a Christian tradition stretching back centuries.
 You will experience a spiritual dimension to your wedding – knowing that your marriage is blessed by God is the foundation of the day, and of your future together.
 Our fine organ and choir can make your service even more special.
 The prayers, hymns and readings at a church ceremony provide a sense that you are being 'supported' in your life long commitment to one another and as the Church Times recently suggested holding your wedding in a church gives you "space to think" not just about your special day but about the whole of your life together.

 The heart of the marriage ceremony comes as you make your marriage vows to one another.
 You promise to ‘love and to cherish; for better or worse; for richer or poorer; in sickness and in health till death us do part.’